-Topic Activities and discussions in FY24 Acquisition In 2021, the Group purchased a minority stake in Xelect, the leading global aquaculture genetic services company.
+Торіс Activities and discussions in FY24 Acquisition In 2021, the Group purchased a minority stake in Xelect, the leading global aquaculture genetic services company.
 During FY24, the Board approved exercising the Group's option to take full ownership of Xelect, and supported the proposal.
 The Group exercised its option in December.
-Litigation During FY24, the Board approved the terms of a settlement agreement between ABS Global, Inc. and certain affiliates ('ABS') and Inguran, LLC and certain affiliates (aka STgenetics ('ST')), pursuant to which the 439 Appeal, the ABS II Appeal, the ABS III/IV litigation and the New Zealand Litigation were discontinued.
+Litigation During FY24, the Board approved the terms of a settlement agreement between ABS Global, Inc. and certain affiliates ('ABS') and Inguran, LLC and certain affiliates (aka STgenetics ('ST')), pursuant to which the 439 Appeal, the ABS III /IV litigation and the New Zealand Litigation were discontinued.

-Board responsibility: Reporting to shareholders Stakeholders considered: S s172 considerations: f Topic Activities and discussions in FY24 Reporting and dividends 1.1 and dividends, and reviewed the Audit & Risk Committee's d and understandable, and contained the necessary Investor attitudes The Executive Directors met with current and potential shareholders, in particular following the publication the FY23 final results and the FY24 interim results.
-In addition, the Chairman and the Senior Independent engaged with shareholders, including at our Capital Markets Day in November 2023. addition, the Chairman and the Senior Independent Director In addition, the Board receives regular updates on meetings with shareholders, potential investors and analysts, from the Head of Investor Relations.
+Board responsibility: Reporting to shareholders Stakeholders considered: S s172 considerations: f Торіс Activities and discussions in FY24 Reporting and dividends The Board approved the annual and interim results and dividends, and reviewed the Audit & Risk Committee's assessment that the annual report was fair, balanced and understandable, and contained the necessary information (see page 105).
+Investor The Executive Directors met with current and potential shareholder attitudes the FY23 final results and the FY24 interim results.
+In addition, the C engaged with shareholders, including at our Capital Markets Day In addition, the Chairman and the Senior Independent Director In addition, the Board receives regular updates on meetings with shareholders, potential investors and analysts, from the Head of Investor Relations.
 See the Stakeholder Engagement section on page 50.
-0.